YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Tattooed forearm during a clinic timing review before hair transplant surgery

 If you already have a tattoo appointment close to your procedure, tell the clinic before you travel.
-If the tattoo is on the scalp, donor area, hairline, or a scar that may be treated, send clear photos before the surgical plan is treated as final.
+If the tattoo is on the scalp, donor area, hairline, beard area, eyebrow area, or a scar that may be treated, send clear photos before the surgical plan is treated as final.

 My concern is not that a tattoo on your arm directly damages grafts on your scalp.
 The concern is the extra healing demand around the operation.
-A new wound can bring redness, swelling, tenderness, infection worry, pain medicine use, poor sleep, and extra aftercare at exactly the time surgery needs your body to be stable.
+A new wound can bring redness, swelling, tenderness, infection worry, pain medicine use, poor sleep, sweating restrictions, and extra aftercare when surgery needs the opposite.

 Visual showing what tattoo details and photos to send the clinic before hair transplant surgery

-If the tattoo becomes irritated or infected, the decision becomes more complicated.
-Fever, spreading redness, discharge, increasing pain, or antibiotics started suddenly before surgery can change whether the procedure should go ahead.
-The same logic is explained in the Diamond page on antibiotics before a hair transplant, because the reason for the antibiotic matters as much as the medicine name.
+If the tattoo becomes irritated or infected, the surgical decision changes.
+Fever, spreading redness, discharge, increasing pain, or antibiotics started suddenly before surgery can affect whether the procedure should go ahead.
+With antibiotics before a hair transplant, the reason for the antibiotic matters as much as the medicine name.

-The clinic also needs to know whether the tattoo appointment involved alcohol, painkillers, long travel, poor sleep, or heavy sweating afterward.
-Those details can overlap with the wider instructions before surgery for hair transplant, even if the tattoo itself is far from the scalp.
+I also need to know whether the tattoo appointment involved alcohol, painkillers, long travel, poor sleep, heavy sweating, or a dressing that is difficult to keep clean.
+Those details can overlap with the wider instructions before surgery for hair transplant, even when the tattoo is far from the scalp.

 There is no single safe number for every tattoo.
-A tiny tattoo on healthy skin is different from a multi-day sleeve, a large back piece, a scalp tattoo, or pigment placed over a scar.
-For surgical planning, the tattoo should be fully settled before hair transplant surgery, with no spreading redness, open skin, drainage, fever, unexpected swelling, or need for new medication.
+A tiny tattoo on healthy skin is different from a sleeve tattoo spread over several days, a large back piece, a scalp tattoo, or pigment placed over a scar.
+For surgical planning, the tattoo should be fully settled, with no spreading redness, open skin, drainage, fever, unexpected swelling, or need for new medication.

-Normal early tattoo healing can include some local redness, mild swelling, peeling, and tenderness.
-That is different from redness that spreads, heat that worsens, pus, fever, increasing pain, or a wound that looks worse each day.
-I want that distinction clear before surgery, because a normal healing surface and a possible infection are not the same planning problem.
+Some local redness, mild swelling, peeling, and tenderness can belong to normal early tattoo healing.
+That is different from redness that spreads, heat that worsens, pus, fever, increasing pain, a blistering rash, severe itching, or skin that looks worse each day.
+Normal healing, possible infection, and possible pigment reaction are not the same planning problem.

 If the tattoo is large, still peeling, painful, or close to the scalp, I should review it before you travel, not discover it on surgery day.
 A large new tattoo is another healing surface, not a neutral decoration.
 If it is still demanding aftercare, it can compete with the attention your transplant recovery needs.